turingschool/mental-health-resources/README.md

 # Mental Health Resources

 ## Self Help Resources for Students
 Self help resources are useful educational tools that allow an individual to investigate many mental health topics.
 Self help resources can help to diminish stress for students as they address their mental health needs.
 The resources listed below include apps, online readings, Ted Talks, videos and links to mental health professionals in the Denver Metro area.
 Self help resources are just that, things you can do on your own.
 If you need additional resources please contact a mental health professional.
+If you are having a mental health crisis

 ### Mental Health Apps
 Apps are becoming an ever more popular tool for mental wellness.
 There are thousands of apps to choose from.
 Here are just a few that address stress management, mindfulness, sleep quality, and motivation--all integral parts of your time at Turing.
 All of the apps listed below are free on iPhone and Android.